Cindy Prado Flaunts Dangerous Curves In Red Cut-Out Bikini On Instagram

 Cindy’s flat, toned tummy was exposed between the top and a matching U-shaped thong.
 The front of the bikini bottom remained low on the model’s waist to show off her abs, while the sides came up high above her hips to accentuate Cindy’s hourglass figure.

-Cindy finished off the outfit with a white button-down shirt which hung loosely off her elbows, as well as a pair of gold hoop earrings.
+Cindy finished off the outfit with a white button-down shirt that hung loosely off her elbows, as well as a pair of gold hoop earrings.
 She appeared to be sporting a full face of makeup, including what looked to be pink blush, bright highlighter, thick eyeliner, and a light pink lipstick.
 Her blond-brunette locks were styled in a half updo.

-The first image showed Cindy leaning against the open door with one hip cocked to the side in a way that emphasized her figure.
-She stared at the camera with a sultry gaze.
+The first image showed Cindy leaning against the open door with one hip cocked to the side in a way that emphasized her figure as she stared at the camera with a sultry gaze.

 In the second photo, Cindy stood in front of the mirror with her legs slightly parted as she arched her back and played with her hair.
 Finally, the third image captured Cindy’s round booty as she stepped towards the mirror.